-Certain PR employers that were rendered inoperable by Hurricane Irma and/or Maria and are located in a federally-declared disaster zone within PR may be eligible to claim an employee retention credit equal to the lesser of $2,400 or 40% of the wages paid to each affected employee during the applicable relief period:
+Certain PR employers that were rendered inoperable by Hurricane Irma and/or Maria and are located in a federally-declared disaster zone within PR may be eligible to claim an employee retention credit.
+Puerto Rico’s Treasury Department (PRTD) published Circular Letter 18-11 establishing the guidance to claim the refundable credit.
+The credit varies depending on the employer’s 2017 taxable income.
+Namely, the credit is limited to the lesser of $1,560 or 26% (for employers with 2017 Taxable Net Income more than $10 million) or the lesser of $1,920 or 32% (for employers with 2017 Taxable Net Income less than $10 million) of the wages paid to each affected employee during the applicable relief period:

 - Hurricane Irma Disaster Zone (September 4, 2017 – December 31, 2017)

 - Hurricane Maria Disaster Zone (September 16, 2017 – December 31, 2017)

 On September 29, 2017, the Disaster Tax Relief and Airport and Airway Extension Act of 2017 was signed into law, creating an employee retention credit for employers affected, in the case of PR, by Hurricane Irma and/or Maria.
 To be eligible for the refundable credit, the employer must have been actively conducting a trade or business on the hurricane date (September 4, 2017 for Irma; and September 16, 2017 for Maria) within the designated disaster zone and became inoperable during the applicable relief period, as a result of hurricane damage.
 Note that the determination of whether or not a business (the entire operation or just a location) was rendered “inoperable” for these purposes will rest on each employer and will be subject to audit by PRTD and/or the Internal Revenue Service.